United Nations to recognize all same-sex marriages of staff

-UNITED NATIONS (Reuters) - U.N.
+UNITED NATIONS, July 7 (Reuters) - U.N.
 Secretary-General Ban Ki-moon announced on Monday that the United Nations will recognize all same-sex marriages of staff members at the world body.

 Previously, a staff member’s personal status was determined by the laws of their country of nationality, said U.N. spokesman Farhan Haq.
 But now the United Nations will recognize all same-sex couples married in a country where it is legal, regardless of their nationality.